 Does my child need to file taxes if he or she earns income — Is filing a separate child income tax return necessary?

-Regarding a child income tax return, how much he or she earned and from what activity will dictate and determine: does my child need to file taxes?
-Don’t worry — we’ll help you determine what you and your child need to do.
+Regarding tax returns for a child, how much the child earned from what activities will determine if your child needs to file taxes.
+Don’t worry — we’ll help you figure out what you and your child need to do.

-If your child or dependent is under age 65, he or she must file a return if one of these applies to his or her income:
+If your child or dependent is under age 65, a tax return for your child is necessary if one of these applies to their income:

 - Gross income more than the larger of these:

 - Earned income (up to $11,850) plus $350

 You might ask: “Does my child need to file taxes if they’re blind?”
 Well, if your child or dependent is age 65 or older or blind, the filing requirement will be the above amounts plus these amounts: